 Following the discovery of the Higgs boson, such a question might seem blasphemous.
 History, on the other hand, is littered with examples of research programs that were at one time or another deemed important but were eventually scaled down, suspended, or abandoned.
 Consider Christian scholastic theology.
 In its heyday, the greatest minds of Western civilization were occupied with the problem of proving the existence of God.
 The tools available were inadequate, and the field ultimately reached a dead end.

 A more recent and relevant analogy can be found in the history of manned spaceflight.
 Founded in 1961, NASA’s Apollo program culminated eight years later in the first manned mission to the moon.
 This amazing technological feat, achieved only after an enormous investment of resources, seemed at the time to herald a new era in human history.
 Sadly, the moon landing has been, to date, the apogee of manned space exploration, rather than just the beginning.
 Runaway costs have been one factor in curtailing spaceflight programs.
 A failure to define realistically achievable goals has been another.
 Apollo 17, the final manned mission to the moon, was launched in 1972.
-In the sixty-five years since, mankind has not ventured again beyond the earth’s low orbit.
+In the forty-five years since, mankind has not ventured again beyond the earth’s low orbit.

 After the moon missions were discontinued, the space program was downsized.
 NASA then elected to allocate a large portion of their budget to the space shuttle program: reusable rockets that could carry humans and large payloads into low earth orbit.
 From the need to find a purpose for the space shuttles came the idea for an international space station (ISS), for which the shuttle fleet would be essential for construction and resupply.
 The ISS has become an incredibly expensive low-earth-orbit laboratory hosting experiments that are, for the most part, uninteresting.
 Some exceptions, like the AMS (Alpha Magnetic Spectrometer) cosmic ray detector, could have been launched on independent satellites, at a fraction of the cost, without any impact upon the physics program.